perghosh/jsTableData/README.md

 # jsTableData - JavaScript table framework

-jsTableData is a JavaScript table framework designed for flexibility and minimize bloat.
+jsTableData is a JavaScript table framework library is designed to manage and render table data as flexible as possible.

+#### How
 Most components that manages table data, mix design and data.
 And that makes them a lot harder to customize.
 jsTableData do not mix design and data.
 UI objects use information from [`CTableData`](https://github.com/perghosh/jsTableData/blob/main/lib/ts/TableData.ts).

 #### Important files